kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/04_Suspend.md

 But that's an implementation detail specific to the Retrofit library.
 With other libraries, the API will be different, but the concept is the same:

-_Your code with `suspend` functions looks surprisingly similar to the "blocking" version.
+_Our code with `suspend` functions looks surprisingly similar to the "blocking" version.
-It's readable and expresses exactly what you're trying to achieve._
+It's readable and expresses exactly what we're trying to achieve._

 The major difference with a blocking version is that instead of blocking the thread, we suspend the coroutine: